HRZaheri/DeepRL-UCB2017-Homework/hw2/report.md

 ## Comments

 The code skeleton is laid out nicely with helpful comments.
 But the instructions in the Homework pdf could be less helpful.
-Especially the Section 4 when it tried to explain reward to go, because 1) it feels like an extension of lecture and 2) it lists things-to-do in a different order from the code.
+Especially the Section 4 because 1) it feels like an extension of lecture and 2) it lists things-to-do in a different order from the code.